Updated Jan 2025

 For the first two rules, drivers are allowed to extend the 10 or 14-hour period by up to two hours if they encounter adverse driving conditions.
 If drivers do this, they must log the condition on their electronic logging device (ELD).

-What Are the Most Common False Log Book Violations?
+What Are the Most Common False Log Book Entry Violations?

 In another case, a trucker might not understand how to fill in their log book correctly and omit crucial information.
 However, truck driver log books exist for a reason, and ignorance is not a defense.
 Trucking companies should provide training and support, and if a truck driver still doesn’t understand how to keep this critical record, they should speak to their employer.

-False Log Book Violations: Why Do Commercial Truck Drivers and Trucking Companies Do It?
+False Log Book Entries: Why Do Commercial Truck Drivers and Trucking Companies Do It?

 Falsifying log books is a serious problem in the trucking industry, and a driver might resort to changing or omitting information from the record for many reasons.